Raikat: Disputes over inheritance

 Raja Prasanna Dev Raikut, the last Raja of Baikunthopur in Jalpaiguri District, West Bengal, died intestate on 4 December 1946.

 He had four wives: Hirannaprava Devi, Rani Ashrumati Devi, Rani Runchi Devi, and Rani Deela Devi.
 Rani Deela Devi and Rani Runchi Devi belonged to the Lepcha tribe.

 Rupendra alleged that the Raja had married her according to the Gandharba form.
 The suit was contested by Rani Asrumati and the agnatic relations who denied that there had been any marriage between the Raja and the mother of the respondent Rupendra.
 The suit was transferred to the High Court at Calcutta, by an order made on 12 April 1949, under clause 13 of its Letters Patent.
 The respondent Rupendra made an application to the High Court, in that suit for appointment of a receiver, but it was dismissed on 29 July 1952.
 There was an appeal from this order, but the records do not show that it succeeded.
 It appears that two agnatic relations, namely, Kumar Guru Charan and Kumar Jitendra filed suits in the High Court at Calcutta, each claiming title to the estate as the sole heir of the deceased Raja.
 All these suits are still pending.

 After a long prosecution, the High Court of Calcutta dismissed the claim of Rupendra and declared the descendants of Rani Ashrumati Devi as the legal heir of the deceased Raja.
 Presently, most of the properties have undertaken by Government of West Bengal for restoration.
 Though, in one portion of the royal building, the family of Rani Ashrumati's descendants live and they only perform the royal family rituals and customs until today.

 Calcutta life

-Hirrannaprova Devi, the first wif of Raja Prasanna Dev Raikut was not interested in the matter of the estate of the Jalpaiguri property.
+Hirrannaprova Devi, the first wife of Raja Prasanna Dev Raikut was not interested in the matter of the estate of the Jalpaiguri property.
 In Calcutta, Raja settled, so Hironnaprava along with his four sons, Satendra kumar, Birendra kumar, Sourendra kumar and Dhirendra kumar, came to Calcutta in the late 1920s.